Can brain scans and gut bacteria predict suicide risk in young people?

 Summary

-This study aims to better understand why some young people (ages 18-25) with mood disorders are at risk for suicide.
-Researchers will combine brain imaging, genetic tests, and microbiome analysis to identify risk factors.
+This study aims to better understand why young people (ages 18-25) with mood disorders may be at risk for suicide.
+Researchers will collect clinical, brain imaging, genetic, and microbiome data from 180 participants to identify risk factors.
 They will also test whether a non-invasive brain stimulation technique called deep transcranial magnetic stimulation (dTMS) can reduce suicidal thoughts and behaviors.
 The goal is to develop personalized prevention and treatment strategies.

 Disclaimer Read more